nhaarman/acorn/docs/src/orchid/resources/wiki/scenes/interface.md

 #### `onStart` / `onStop`

 These two methods mark the active stage of the Scene.
-You could choose to register to location updates when the Scene becomes active, and cancel the registration when the Scene becomes inactive:
+You could for example choose to register to location updates when the Scene becomes active, and cancel the registration when the Scene becomes inactive:

 {% highlight 'kotlin' %}
 interface MyContainer : Container